ahmedgamalelazab/postgres_todo_application/README.md

 we will add soon regestraion form and protect routes soon only for users who only registered in my application

 #ui section
-# v 1.0.0 initially ui to the project , the project still need code refines but this is not a production project so i don't give care 100% for refine and extracting my code , i still have to work on other projects so extractions and refining code is not on my priority list
+# v 1.0.0 initially ui to the project , the project still need code refines but this is not a production project so i don't give care 100% for refine and extracting my code , i still have to work on other projects, so extractions and refining code is not on my priority list
 ![Alt Text](https://media.giphy.com/media/RdkKvEoDt345qBr4LL/giphy.gif)
 =======
 # todo project with register form